Journaling Through the Difficult Times

-She started small, like referring to him as the ornery old fart, but admiring how tough he had to have been to get through the freezing midwest winters without running water or electricity!
-She chose to share his strengths and focus on what he did right and how she saw those same strengths and passions in her and her children.
+She started small, like referring to him as the ornery old fart, but admiring how tough he had to have been to get through the freezing Midwest winters without running water or electricity!
+She chose to share his strengths and focus on what he did right and how she saw those same strengths and passions in herself and her children.

 She knew how her story should be written and she wrote it that way.

-She knew how her story should be written and she wrote it that way by focusing on what she loved, what she wanted shared, and how she could uplift her children.
-She chose love.
+She knew how her story should be written and she wrote it that way by focusing on what she loved, what she wanted shared, and uplifting and empowering her children.

 When faced with tough situations and overwhelming feelings, I often stop and ask myself:

 “What do I really want?
 How do I want to feel?”